chaos-mesh/chaos-mesh/doc/io_chaos.md

     cron: "@every 10m"
 ```

-The file can be find in [examples/io-mixed-sample.yaml](../examples/io-mixed-sample.yaml).
+User can find and edit the template refer to [examples/io-mixed-sample.yaml](../examples/io-mixed-sample.yaml).

 ## Usage